 Stats on the Importance of Employer Brand Management

-3: Companies with poor employer branding pay 10% higher salaries.
+4: Companies with poor employer branding pay 10% higher salaries.
+(Smartdreamers)

-4: 75% of hiring decision-makers say it’s easier to attract top talent when candidates know about the organization, specifically when it comes to company name, products, or services.
+5: 75% of hiring decision-makers say it’s easier to attract top talent when candidates know about the organization, specifically when it comes to the company name, products, or services.
+(Glassdoor)

-5: 50% of candidates say they wouldn’t work for a company with a bad employer brand reputation, even for a pay increase.
+6: 50% of candidates say they wouldn’t work for a company with a bad employer brand reputation, even for a pay increase.
+(Glassdoor)

-6: 92% of people would consider changing jobs if offered a role with a company with an excellent employer brand reputation.
+7: 92% of people would consider changing jobs if offered a role with a company with an excellent employer brand reputation.
+(Recruiting Blogs)

 Employer Brand Stats on Online Reviews and Reputation

-7: 86% of those in HR think recruitment is becoming increasingly similar to marketing.
+8: 86% of those in HR think recruitment is becoming increasingly similar to marketing.
+(Smartdreamers)

 10: 7 out of 10 people surveyed changed their opinion about a brand after the company replied to a review.
+(G2)

-10: A 1-star improvement in a company’s Glassdoor rating raises the likelihood that a typical employee will stay for their next role by 4%.
+11: A 1-star improvement in a company’s Glassdoor rating raises the likelihood that a typical employee will stay for their next role by 4%.
+(Glassdoor)

-The Impact of Strong Company Values on Your Employer Brand
+Employer Brand Stats: The Impact of Strong Company Values

-11: 50% of executives rate diversity, inclusion, equality, and environment as either the most important or second-most important factor in a company’s success.
+14: 50% of executives rate diversity, inclusion, equality, and environment as either the most important or second-most important factor in a company’s success.
+(Deloitte)

-12: Employee experience is the second most important concern for US employers, rated as important or very important by 84% of executives.
+15: Employee experience is the second most important concern for US employers, rated as important or very important by 84% of executives.
+(Deloitte)

-13: Highly inclusive organizations generate 1.4 times more revenue and are 120% more capable of meeting financial targets.
+17: Highly inclusive organizations generate 1.4 times more revenue and are 120% more capable of meeting financial targets.
+(Gem)

-14: When they believe the organization fosters an inclusive culture, 83% of Millennials say they are engaged at work.
+18: When they believe the organization fosters an inclusive culture, 83% of Millennials say they are engaged at work.
+(Deloitte)

-15: 85% of employees and job seekers expect their employer to support them in balancing their life between work and personal commitments.
+20: 85% of employees and job seekers expect their employer to support them in balancing their life between work and personal commitments.
+(Employee Retention Strategy Guide)

 Key Insights from Employer Brand Stats

-These stats show that, in the evolving landscape of recruiting and HR, companies with a strong employer brand stand out in the eyes of top candidates.
+These stats show that, in the evolving landscape of recruiting and HR, companies with a strong focus on employer branding stand out in the eyes of top candidates.

-By strategically managing your employer brand, monitoring employee review sites, and fostering an organizational culture that promotes shared values, you can boost your employer brand and attract just the kind of top talent you’re looking for.
+By strategically managing your employer brand, monitoring employee review sites, investing in employer brand monitoring, and fostering an organizational culture that promotes shared values, you can boost your employer brand and attract just the kind of top talent you’re looking for.